 The IMF is an organization of 189 countries, working to foster global monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth, and reduce poverty around the world.

 UN Women is the United Nations entity dedicated to gender equality and the empowerment of women.
 A global champion for women and girls, UN Women was established to accelerate progress on meeting their needs worldwide.

-On the ground in about 170 countries and territories, UNDP works to eradicate poverty while protecting the planet.
+UNDP works in 170 countries and territories to eradicate poverty while protecting the planet.
 We help countries develop strong policies, skills, partnerships and institutions so they can sustain their progress.